patrrrrrrricia/glowing-button/README.md

 ---

 ## 💻 Overview
-**GlowingButton** is a bespoke digital signature designed to harmonize high-fashion aesthetics with interactive technology.
-It serves as an immersive entry point to my portfolio, transforming code into a luminous, "sartorial" experience.
+A fusion of soft neon aesthetics and clean frontend code. **GlowingButton** serves as the immersive entry point to my portfolio, reimagining standard UI through an aesthetic lens.

 ---